Final Exams at the Law Library

 Exam Study Hours

 The library remains a fine and quiet place to study during exams.
-View the full listing of library and reference hours.
+When are we open?
+View our full listing of library and reference hours.

 For those who study best under the pre-dawn fluorescent glow of artificial lights, never fear: Wood Hall remains open to students even after the library has closed for the night.
 Just make sure that you have your ID card with you – the library doors and all entrances are locked when Boley shuts down, but you may enter using your card at the main Wood Hall entrance.